visgl/loaders.gl/docs/modules/wms/api-reference/wms-service.md

 <p class="badges">
   <img src="https://img.shields.io/badge/From-v3.3-blue.svg?style=flat-square" alt="From-3.3" />
+  &nbsp;
 	<img src="https://img.shields.io/badge/-BETA-teal.svg" alt="BETA" />
 </p>

-The `WMSService` class provides:
-- type safe method to request and parse the capabilities metadata of a WMS service
-- type safe methods to call and parse results (and errors) from a WMS service's endpoints
-- type safe methods to form URLs to a WMS service
+The `WMSService` class helps applications interact with a WMS service (discover its capabilities, request map images and information about geospatial features, etc).

+The `WMSService` provides a type safe API that forms valid WMS URLs and issues requests, handles WMS version differences and edge cases under the hood and parses results and errors into strongly typed JavaScript objects.

-- an implementation of the `ImageService` interface, allowing WMS services to be used as one interchangeable type of map image data source.
+The `WMSService` implements the `ImageService` interface, allowing WMS services to be used as one interchangeable source of asynchronously generated map image data.

-> The `WMSService` generates URLs with URL parameters intended to be used with HTTP GET requests against a WMS server.
-The OGC WMS standard also allows WMS services to accept XML payloads with HTTP POST messages, however generation of such XML payloads is not supported by this class.

 ## Usage

 A `WMSService` instance provides type safe methods to send requests to a WMS service and parse the responses: